 Vauxhall’s failing fortunes: a solution was needed

-By 1972, the situation was so bad, General Motors decided that drastic measures were needed for its future.
+However, by 1972, the financial situation for Vauxhall was so bad, General Motors decided that drastic measures were needed for its future.
 The conclusion was obvious and heartbreaking for the Design and Engineering staff in Luton – the best way improving efficiency was to rationalise its European operations with a long-term goal of combining Vauxhall’s and Opel’s model ranges.
 Although many in Luton would have argued with this, it was a logical conclusion, especially given how the UK and Europe were getting so much closer in so many ways following our entry into the European Economic Community (EEC) in 1973.

-Actually, the writing was probably on the wall for Vauxhall as an independent designer of cars with the arrival of the Victor FE.
+Actually, the writing was probably on the wall for Vauxhall as an independent designer of cars with the arrival of the Victor FE in 1972.
 Although the style was very much from Luton, as were the engines and gearboxes, the floorpan and much of its hidden hardware were shared with the Opel Rekord.
-Additionally, it meant that Vauxhall’s all-important mid-size saloon had grown beyond the size of its natural rivals.
-But this was in-hand, again thanks to Opel.
+Additionally, it meant that Vauxhall’s all-important mid-size saloon had grown beyond the size of its natural rivals, hence the Cerian being conceived with a shorter wheelbase.

-In September 1975, Opel rolled out its updated Ascona (below) and Manta B models.
+In September 1975, Opel rolled out its updated Ascona and Manta B models.
 The new cars were clear evolutions of the 1970 original, and were solidly engineered.
-The styling was overseen by Henry Haga in Opel’s Design Studio in Rüsselsheim, and incorporated lessons learned from the 1973 OSV (Opel Safety Vehicle, above).
+The styling was overseen by Henry Haga in Opel’s Design Studio in Rüsselsheim, and incorporated lessons learned from the 1973 OSV.

 The rest of the engineering package remained pretty much as before – but refined and improved carefully.
 The suspension set-up incorporated a live rear axle located by short torque tube, trailing arms and Panhard Rod with coils springs and an anti-roll bar; and up-front, wishbones and coil springs with telescopic dampers.
 All very conservative, but nicely engineered.

-As for engines, the Opels were powered by a 1.2-litre ohv Kadett engine, and a pair of cam-in heads of 1.6- and 1.9-litre capacities.
+As for engines, the Opels were powered by a 1.2-litre overhead valve Kadett engine, and a pair of cam-in heads of 1.6- and 1.9-litre capacities.
 Top of the tree was the fuel-injected 105bhp Manta GT/E (which we never saw in the UK) – and that was capable of 110mph.
 In summary, the Ascona was a solid, well engineered and nice-to-drive mid-sized saloon – perfect to take the fight to the Ford Taunus in mainland Europe.
 A solid and and fortuitous basis for the Vauxhall Britain’s GM management so desperately needed.

 Cavalier Mk1 goes on sale